matsuand/docs.docker.jp/cluster/azure.md

   - Subscription UUID
   - Tenant UUID

+{% comment %}
 More information can be found on obtaining these with either the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) or through the [Azure Portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
+{% endcomment %}
+More information can be found on obtaining these with either the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) or through the [Azure Portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

+{% comment %}
+To securely utilize this Azure credential information, we will create a cluster secrets file which will inject this data into the environment at runtime.
+For example, create a file named `my-azure-creds.sh` similar to the following containing your credentials:
+{% endcomment %}
 To securely utilize this Azure credential information, we will create a cluster secrets file which will inject this data into the environment at runtime.
 For example, create a file named `my-azure-creds.sh` similar to the following containing your credentials: